jdkelly951/trifecta/README.md

-# Trifecta
+# Trifecta Study Suite

-Static Cert Study Suite that lives in `docs/` so it can be hosted via GitHub Pages or any static host.
+Static Trifecta Study Suite lives in `docs/` so it can be hosted via GitHub Pages or any static host.

 ## Quick Start
 1. **Validate question banks** – `make check`